 Cannabis use for recreational purposes became legal in Canada in 2018.
 The Cannabis act introduced by the federal government made CBD oils from government entities and licensed growers legal under stringent regulations.

 The Cannabis act regulates compliance with essential CBD products.
-This includes the production, processing, distribution, and sale.
-Only approved and regulated outlets like Exhale Wellness are considered legal means of obtaining CBD.
+This includes production, processing, distribution, and sale.
+Only approved and regulated outlets like Exhale Wellness are considered legal to obtain CBD.
 This brings to question the quality and potency of any such CBD product.

 Although medical cannabis has been legal since 2001 in Canada, CBD laws differ from one province to another.
 This disparity makes tracking CBD laws somewhat tricky.